eliabieri/wg_display/project_report.md

 The WG Display is a device that shows information relevant to people living together.
 The information is displayed on a screen that is mounted on the wall or placed on a counter.
-Earlier prototypes of such a device were devloped over the years, but they never reached a state where they could be used by other people.
+Earlier prototypes of such a device were developed over the years, but they never reached a state where they could be used by other people.

 This project aims to develop a new version of the WG Display that is more robust, easier to configure and better documented.

-The result of this project is a working prototype of the WG Display that is user friendy, extensible, can be configured by the users and is well documented.
+The result of this project is a working prototype of the WG Display that is user-friendly, extensible, can be configured by the users and is well documented.

 <div class="page"/>